mechaHarry/eq_harry/README.md

 # eq_harry

-For Windows users, install Equalizer APO and add an 'include' filter that selects any config in this repo.
+For Windows users, install Equalizer APO and add an 'include' filter that selects any eq in this repo.

 For all other platforms, if there exists a parametric eq either system wide or application wide, these values can be placed in as Freq, Deci, and Q Values manually.